superherointj/godot-debug-N18RendererCanvasCull4ItemE/README.md

 I have tested several Godot 4 versions error logs are consistent.
 Now I'm tracking master because I want to see if something new will fix this.

+## Thoughts

+Any idea of what is causing this?
+Thanks!